avabellaw/bright-times/readme.md

 * Notify users of upcoming events by email.
 * Ability to subscribe to a reminder of an event.
 * The ability to search events.
+* Ability to view events relating to a specific venue.
+* A category for events by location.

 #### User stories